Magnolia 4.5 reached end of life on June 30, 2016. This branch is no longer supported, see End-of-life policy.

 Here is example how to use the bypass feature to avoid specific filters.
 This configuration will only handle requests where the URI starts with

 ReceiveFilter from the Simple Exchange module.
 In the Enterprise Edition, the

-XAReceiveFilter (included in the ) extends the module
+XAReceiveFilter (included in the Transactional Activation module) extends the

 ReceiveFilter to provide transaction related communications with syndicators.